 Academic Career and Research Areas

-The research of Professor Seeber (b.
-1973) focuses on the processing of sounds in the human ear and uses these findings to make improvements to hearing aids and audio systems.
-His current research focus is on signal encoding for neural hearing prostheses, the analysis of acoustic scenes and methods of reproducing sound.
-His research work is characterized by a combination of experimental and theoretical approaches, a wide range of methods, and a large number of projects undertaken in cooperation with other researchers and industry.
+Professor Seeber (b.
+1973) investigates sound processing in the human ear and uses his insights to make improvements to hearing aids and audio systems.
+His current research focus is on signal processing for hearing aids and cochlear implants, binaural psychoacoustics, virtual acoustical reality, and acoustic nondestructive testing.
+His research work is characterized by a combination of experimental and theoretical approaches, a wide range of methods, and cooperation with other researchers and industry.

-Professor Seeber completed his first degree and earned his doctoral degree (2003) at TUM in electrical engineering and information technology.
-In 2003 he took up a position at the University of California, Berkeley, (USA), where he developed new methods to examine directional hearing.
-Between 2007 and 2012 he led a research group at the MRC Institute of Hearing Research (Nottingham/UK) where he explored how sounds can be distinguished when they are mixed with background noise.
-Since 2011 Professor Seeber has also led the Cochlea Implant Research Group at the Nottingham Hearing Biomedical Research Unit (UK).
-He has been a professor at TUM since 2012.
+Professor Seeber obtained his first and his doctoral degree (2003) in electrical engineering and information technology from TUM.
+In 2003, he joined the University of California at Berkeley (USA) to develop new methods to investigate directional hearing.
+Between 2007 and 2012, he led a research group at the MRC Institute of Hearing Research (Nottingham/UK) where he explored how sounds can be distinguished when they are mixed with background noise.
+In 2011, he initiated the Cochlea Implant Group at the NIHR Nottingham Biomedical Research Centre (UK).
+He joined TUM again in 2012 as professor.

 Key Publications (all publications)